Mississippi State vs. Ole Miss NCAA Football Odds, Plays and Insights | November 25, 2021

 Ole Miss Stats and Trends

-- Ole Miss is 6-2 against the spread and 9-0 overall in games when it scores more than 24.7 points.
+- When Ole Miss scores more than 24.7 points, it is 6-2 against the spread and 9-0 overall.

-- Ole Miss is 6-3 against the spread and 9-1 overall when the team churns out over 325.9 yards.
+- When Ole Miss picks up over 325.9 yards, the team is 6-3 against the spread and 9-1 overall.

-- This year the Rebels have eight turnovers, six fewer than the Bulldogs have takeaways (14).
+- This season the Rebels have eight turnovers, six fewer than the Bulldogs have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.